A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 She quickly shoved the change back in the envelope, grabbed the handles of the plastic bag and rushed outside.
 She prayed nobody found the wolf or that he did not run away.
 He was not dangerous; if he was he would have attacked her by now.
 Right?

 As soon as she pulled the branches of the bush apart and saw the wolf lying there, she sighed in relief.
-Kagome did her best to squeeze herself inside the small, constraint area.
-She laid the products on the floor and glanced up at the wolf just to make sure he was not going to bite her head off or anything.
+Kagome did her best to squeeze herself inside the small, constrained area.
+She laid the products on the ground (20) and glanced up at the wolf just to make sure he was not going to bite her head off or anything.

 Strangely, all it did was stare at her.
 Kagome took a deep breath before focusing her attention back on its paw.